gregells/chit-chat/README.md

 ## Future Development Plans:
 * Expand search functionality to include comments and user names.
-* Ability to sort posts by thumbs-up, thumbs-down, newer, older.
+* Add ability to sort posts by thumbs-up, thumbs-down, newer, older.
-* See edit history of posts & comments.
+* Add ability to see edit history of posts & comments.

 ## Known Bugs:
 No known bugs at this time.